alexis-ribal/covid19_africa/README.md

 This repository contains the code used to create visualizations to show the evolution of the pandemic in the region.
 More analysis can be found in the [blog post](https://www.econfortransformation.org/reported-cases/).

+The code to create the chart can be found [here](https://github.com/alexis-ribal/covid19_africa/blob/master/scripts/covid19_africa.do) and the high-resolution charts can be found [here](https://github.com/alexis-ribal/covid19_africa/tree/master/charts).

 ### Charts